checkout51/c51-coding-challenge/README.md

 Our app was originally written in Objective-C and recent work is being done to port the codebase gradually over to Swift.
 Feel free to write your solution in whatever language works best for you.

 ## Full-Stack Specifics
-We're primarily a PHP shop that takes web application architecture seriously.
+We're primarily a PHP shop and we take web application architecture seriously.
 We are looking for the following in the implementation.
 1. Understanding of MVC architecture
 2. Dependency Injection
 3. Repository pattern